Agile software development: Agile management

 Agile X techniques may also be called extreme project management.
 It is a variant of iterative life cycle where deliverables are submitted in stages.
 The main difference between agile and iterative development is that agile methods complete small portions of the deliverables in each delivery cycle (iteration), while iterative methods evolve the entire set of deliverables over time, completing them near the end of the project.
 Both iterative and agile methods were developed as a reaction to various obstacles that developed in more sequential forms of project organization.
 For example, as technology projects grow in complexity, end users tend to have difficulty defining the long-term requirements without being able to view progressive prototypes.
 Projects that develop in iterations can constantly gather feedback to help refine those requirements.

 Agile management also offers a simple framework promoting communication and reflection on past work amongst team members.
 Teams who were using traditional waterfall planning and adopted the agile way of development typically go through a transformation phase and often take help from agile coaches who help guide the teams through a smoother transformation.
 There are typically two styles of agile coaching: push-based and pull-based agile coaching.
-Here a "push-system" can refer to an upfront estimation of what tasks can be fitted into a sprint (pushing work) e.g. typical with scrum; whereas a "pull system" can refer to an environment where tasks are only performed when work is available e.g. typical for kanban.
+Here a "push-system" can refer to an upfront estimation of what tasks can be fitted into a sprint (pushing work) e.g. typical with scrum; whereas a "pull system" can refer to an environment where tasks are only performed when capacity is available.
 Agile management approaches have also been employed and adapted to the business and government sectors.
 For example, within the federal government of the United States, the United States Agency for International Development (USAID) is employing a collaborative project management approach that focuses on incorporating collaborating, learning and adapting (CLA) strategies to iterate and adapt programming.